Foreign Language Substitution is applicable for undergraduates in the:

 - School of Philosophy

-Two semesters of foreign language at the intermediate level (103 & 104) are required for all undergraduates in the School of Arts & Sciences, the National Catholic School of Social Service, the Busch School of Business & Economics, the School of Theology and Religious Studies, and the School of Philosophy at The Catholic University of America.
+Two semesters of foreign language at the intermediate level (103 & 104) are required for all undergraduates in the School of Arts & Sciences, the National Catholic School of Social Service, the Busch School of Business & Economics, the School of Theology and Religious Studies, the School of Philosophy, and the Room School of Music and Art at The Catholic University of America.
 The following languages are options to fulfill the foreign language requirement: Arabic, Chinese, French, German, Italian, Irish/ Gaelic, Latin, and Spanish.
-Please see the list of previously approved classes for substitution here.

 Once enrolled at the university, students with a learning disability or other disability that significantly impairs the ability to acquire a foreign language may apply to substitute the foreign language requirement.
 The Office of Disability Support Services (DSS) determines eligibility based on an individual’s learning history and documentation of a disability that impairs foreign language acquisition The decision to grant a substitution rests with the student’s respective academic dean.
 If the foreign language substitution is granted, two alternative courses are substituted for the required foreign language courses.
 These substitution courses are released by the Arts & Sciences Dean’s Office each semester.